One-Day DIY Patio Garden Pond

 - Small box of 3/4" screws

-I wanted a super-easy-to-build water feature, so I designed this wooden box that just about anyone can build with basic tools.
+This is a super-easy-to-build water feature that just about anyone can build with basic tools.
 What makes it work as a pond is a paint-on rubber lining.
-There are a few different brands of liquid rubber; I used Rubberize It!
+There are a few different brands of liquid rubber—we used Rubberize It!
 Universal Rubber from rubberizeit.com.
 It’s ultra-stretchy and UV-stable, and it can be used on lots of materials, including wood, metal and concrete.
 It’s amazing stuff, though expensive at $75 a gallon.

 You can use liquid rubber to fix leaky gutters and metal roofs, seal RVs and trailers, and for many other applications.
 Ranchers love it for sealing leaks in metal water tanks.
 And we love it because it can turn just about anything, even a simple wooden box, into a water feature.